CCurl/MachineForth/README.md

 MF is a Machine-Forth like system based on the MuP21 opcodes, with some liberties taken.

+MF is minimal to the extreme; it is implemented in one source file of about 250 lines of C code.

 Some obvious differences between MachineForth and MF:
 - Machine Forth uses 20-bit cells, MF uses 32-bit cells
-- Machine Forth only supports word addressing, MF supports both word and byte addressing
+- Machine Forth only supports cell addressing, MF supports both cell and byte addressing
-- Machine Forth packs 4 5-bit instructions into one word, in MF each instruction is 1 byte
+- Machine Forth packs 4 5-bit instructions into one cell, in MF each instruction is 1 byte
-- MF uses MuP21 opcodes that are not used: 5, 6, 7, 8, 12, and 14.
+- MF uses some of the unused MuP21 opcodes: 5, 6, 7, 8, 12, and 14

-## Building MF
-### Windows:
-- There is a Visual Studio solution file, mf.sln
-- For 32-bit, make the typedef for cell_t int32_t
-- For 64-bit, make the typedef for cell_t int64_t
-- NOTE: the 64-bit build generates warnings about format strings, but they are not a problem

-### Linux:
-- There is a simple ./make script
-- It builds mf (32-bit) and mf64 (64-bit)
-- It uses clang, but gcc should work too
-- Make the typedef for cell_t long
-- clang automatically interprets longs as 64-bit when -m64 is specified
-- clang automatically interprets longs as 32-bit when -m32 is specified

 ## MF Process Flow
 The process flow in MF is very simple and minimal.
 "H" is the "here pointer", and "L" is the "last pointer".

-The input source is always compiled.
-This is why some words are IMMEDIATE in MF.
+The input source line is always compiled, and then executed if no words were defined.
+- This is why some words are IMMEDIATE in MF, where they would not be in a "normal" Forth.

-In repl(), at the end of each line:
+- In repl(), at the end of each line:
     - If "L" didn't change, reset "H" back to its initial value and execute what was compiled.
     - Othewise, "L" changed, meaning a word was created, so don't execute.

 Here is the relevant code:
 ```